Picking hardware for local AI inference in 2026

 48 to 64GB (Mac Studio M4 Max, MacBook Pro M5 Pro, Framework Desktop 64GB): Dense 30 to 40B models at Q4 land comfortably here.
 Llama 4 Scout (109B MoE, 17B active) fits at reasonable quantization.
 Qwen3 235B-A22B MoE needs more room, but the smaller Qwen3 variants are excellent here.
 This is where local AI starts feeling like a real tool rather than an experiment.

-192 to 512GB (Mac Studio M3 Ultra maxed, multi-GPU rigs): Llama 4 Maverick (400B MoE, 17B active), DeepSeek-V3 (671B MoE) at aggressive quantization, Qwen3 235B at higher precision.
-If you need frontier-class open source models running locally with zero cloud dependency, this is currently the only consumer-ish path to get there.
+128GB+ (multi-GPU rigs, DGX Spark, Framework Desktop): The Mac Studio M3 Ultra doesn’t reach this tier — its ceiling is 96GB.
+To get to 128GB or beyond in a single box you’re looking at the DGX Spark, Framework Desktop, or multi-GPU NVIDIA setups.
+Llama 4 Maverick (400B MoE, 17B active) and DeepSeek-V3 (671B MoE) at aggressive quantization need this range or higher.
+If you need frontier-class open source models running locally with zero cloud dependency, multi-GPU is currently the path to get there.

 The quadrant chart